Philanthropy and the W. R. Grace Foundation

 The company matches, dollar for dollar, personal gifts made by our employees to accredited secondary schools, community and junior colleges, four-year colleges and universities, and graduate and professional schools.

-In 2019, the Baton Rouge, Louisiana site received Wildlife Habitat Council's (WHC) Conservation Certification for its Wildlife Habitat Enhancement Program.
-The site earned WHC's "Certified Silver" recognition for continuing to plant native cypress trees, starting a new butterfly garden, installing bluebird nesting boxes, and monitoring the wildlife seen on site.
-This is great news for the site but only marks the beginning of work to earn recertification in 2021.
+In 2021, the Baton Rouge, Louisiana site received Wildlife Habitat Council's (WHC) Conservation Certification for its Wildlife Habitat Enhancement Program.
+The site earned WHC's "Certified Silver" recognition for continuing to plant native cypress trees, installing turtle basking platforms, monitoring bluebird nesting boxes, improving the butterfly garden and cataloguing the wildlife seen on site.
+This is great news for the site but only marks the beginning of work to earn recertification in 2023.

 The Program is a cooperative partnership among employees of Grace, Albemarle, and Ethyl corporations.
 Baton Rouge site employees began the formal effort to improve the wildlife habitat in 2011.
-The value of this work was recognized and certified by WHC in 2013 and again in 2015.
-Employees of Albemarle and Grace continue to volunteer and advance this effort.
+The value of this work was recognized and certified by WHC since 2013.
+Employees of Albemarle, Grace and Ethyl continue to volunteer and advance this effort.

 The Wildlife Habitat Council's website notes, "WHC's certification program, Conservation Certification, is the only voluntary sustainability standard designed for broad-based biodiversity enhancement and conservation education activities on corporate landholdings.
 It is built on best practices of global recognition programs, reflects contemporary conservation efforts, and aligns our members' collective works with the future of biodiversity across the globe."